Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 public static void setAdvertisingIdentifier(final String advertisingIdentifier);
 ```

-* _advertisingIdentifier_ is a string that provides developers with a simple, standard system to track the Ads through their apps.
+* _advertisingIdentifier_ is a string that provides developers with a system to track the ads through their applications.

 **Example**

 {% hint style="warning" %}
-This is just an implementation example.
-For more information about advertising identifiers and how to handle them correctly in your mobile application, see [Google Play Services documentation about Advertising ID](http://www.androiddocs.com/google/play-services/id.html).
+This is just a sample implementation.
+For more information about advertising identifiers and how to handle them correctly in your mobile application, please read the [Google Play Services documentation on Advertising ID](http://www.androiddocs.com/google/play-services/id.html).
 {% endhint %}

-This example requires Google Play Services to be configured in your mobile application.
-For instructions on how to import the Google Mobile Ads SDK and how to configure your ApplicationManifest.xml file, see [Google Mobile Ads SDK setup](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk).
+The following example requires Google Play Services to be configured in your mobile application.
+For instructions on how to import the Google Mobile Ads SDK and how to configure your `ApplicationManifest.xml` file, please read the documentation on [Google Mobile Ads SDK setup](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk).

 ```java
 ...